CHIMERA-Bench: A Benchmark Dataset for Epitope-Specific Antibody Design: Task and Evaluation Protocol

 \subsection{Evaluation Protocol}

 We evaluate designs across five metric groups that collectively assess sequence quality, structural accuracy, binding interface quality, epitope specificity, and designability. \textbf{Sequence quality} is measured by amino acid recovery (AAR) and contact AAR (CAAR), which restricts this calculation to paratope residues within 4.5~\AA{} of the antigen, along with perplexity (PPL) for models that produce sequence likelihoods. \textbf{Structural quality} is assessed by C$\alpha$ RMSD after Kabsch alignment and TM-score~\citep{zhang2004tm}.
 We standardize on Kabsch-aligned RMSD throughout, as existing methods use inconsistent implementations.
 The \textbf{binding interface quality} is captured by the fraction of native contacts recovered (Fnat), interface RMSD (iRMSD) restricted to contact residues, and the DockQ composite score~\citep{basu2016dockq}, which combines Fnat, iRMSD, and ligand RMSD into a single metric. \textbf{Epitope specificity} is a novel evaluation axis introduced by \chimera{}.
 We compute epitope precision, recall, and F1, measuring whether a design contacts the intended binding site. \textbf{Designability} counts known sequence liability motifs associated with manufacturing issues.
+We use two contact definitions for two distinct purposes.
+Dataset annotations and the paratope mask use a strict 4.5~\AA{} heavy-atom cutoff, which identifies physical contacts for graph construction and CAAR.
+The interface and epitope metrics (Fnat, iRMSD, DockQ, EpiF1) instead use an 8~\AA{} C$\alpha$--C$\alpha$ cutoff computed symmetrically on both native and predicted structures, a definition that tolerates the C$\alpha$-level coordinate error of generative models without rewarding spurious atom-level clashes.

+We further define two evaluation tracks. \begin{enumerate} \item \textbf{CDR-H3 co-design} is mandatory for all methods, since CDR-H3 is the most variable loop and the primary determinant of antigen specificity. \item \textbf{All-CDR co-design} evaluates methods that support multi-loop generation, designing all six CDRs (H1--H3, L1--L3) simultaneously. \end{enumerate}

+Few baseline methods natively support epitope conditioning and map directly to the canonical definition.
+Our epitope-specificity metrics then reveal whether their designs contact the intended binding site.
 The formal definitions are provided in Appendix~\ref{app:metrics}.